 Below are a few of the most common fertility vitamins and nutrients.

 Acetyl L-Carnitine is claimed to have fertility benefits for both men and women.
-In men research has suggested that it can increase sperm motility, whereas in women its high antioxidant status can promote a healthy reproductive system.
-Scientific research of it being able to increase fertility is very limited, however it does help the body to produce energy in order to stay healthy.
+In men, research has suggested that it can increase sperm motility, whereas in women its high antioxidant status can promote a healthy reproductive system.
+Scientific research on it being able to increase fertility is very limited, however, it does help the body to produce energy in order to stay healthy.

 There is also a tenuous link between B vitamins and sperm quality as well, although more research is needed.

 If you have been researching fertility vitamins and vitamins to get pregnant then you have probably heard about Vitamin B-9 (folate).
-Vitamin B-9 is important for both male and female fertility.
+Vitamin B-9 is important for both female and male fertility.

 Supplementation has been speculated to also increase chances of conception and improve the success of fertility treatments.